abdelhadihassancareer-cmd/Facebook-page-content-analysis/README.md

 ## Key Questions

-The report helps answer questions such as:
+The analysis helps answer questions such as:

 * Which content formats perform best?
 * Which posts receive the highest engagement?